Test as quickly as you build.

 Related to this, we’ve been consulting with a lot of customers with the aim of helping them accelerate testing and bring this approach earlier and more frequently in the development lifecycle.
 What we have learned is that most teams have the experience and skills to make this happen.
 It’s really just about starting a dialogue internally to set an organization up for success and align priorities.

-Based on these conversations, here are a few best practices that we have developed to help teams start to think about the Salesforce DevOps planning process in a proactive way.
+Based on these conversations, here are a few best practices or common DevOps questions that we have developed to help teams start to think about the Salesforce DevOps planning process in a proactive way.
 By having these important conversations early and often, you can work together to release software faster and more reliably with DevOps in mind.

 Because at the end of the day, it’s not about creating more tests, it’s about creating meaningful tests that truly protect the most important parts of your business.